Thanks to Grant Fleming, Thomas Larsen, Declan Nishiyama, and Frank McBride for feedback on this post. Any mistakes are my own.

 TAI will involve substantial unsupervised pre-training

 Pre-training already enables our AI to model human language effectively.
 It leverages massive amounts of data and works very well.
 It would be surprising for someone to try to develop TAI without using this resource.
 General-purpose systems could easily incorporate this, and it would take something extreme to make that obsolete.
-Human language is complicated, and it’s hard to imagine modeling that without a large amount of data.
+Human language is complicated, and it’s hard to imagine modeling that from scratch without a large amount of data.

 TAI will come at least in part from human feedback on diverse tasks

 This post assumes that the goal of training is a general, direction following agent using human feedback on diverse tasks.
 However, the most likely alternative training regimes don’t change the conclusions.
-For example, if TAI instead came from training a model to automate scientific research, the model would presumably include a significant pre-trained language component.
+For example, if TAI instead came from training a model to automate scientific research, the model would presumably still include a significant pre-trained language component.
 Furthermore, scientific research involves a lot of thorny ethical questions.
 There also needs to be a way to tell it what to do, and direction following is a straightforward solution for that.
 Therefore, there is a strong incentive to train non-consequentialist ethical considerations and direction following as the core functions of the model, even though its main purpose is scientific research.
 This approach provides a lot of flexibility and will likely be used by default.

 There are also some possible augmentations to the human feedback process.
-For example, Constitutional AI uses reinforcement learning from human feedback (RLHF) to train a helpful model, then uses AI feedback on a set of principles to train harmlessness.
+For example, Constitutional AI uses reinforcement learning from human feedback (RLHF) to train a helpful model, then uses AI feedback and a set of principles to train harmlessness.
 This kind of implementation detail shouldn’t significantly affect foundational property development order, and therefore would not change my conclusion.

 If a model is deceptively aligned after fine-tuning, it seems most likely to me that it's because it was deceptively aligned during pre-training.